English (EN)

 Intensive practice in the writing of poetry.
 Workshop format with most class time devoted to discussion of student writing.
 Reading and weekly writing assignments aimed at increasing the poet's range and technical sophistication.

-Prerequisites: EN 282, or and permission of the department only.
+Prerequisites: EN 282 and permission of the department only.

 EN 380 - Fiction Workshop